Avg: 2.7 from 146 votes

-P1: Make a tough bouldery move over the bulge into the corner.
-Continue up the corner, go right under a roof, and climb a steep wall capped by a small roof (pin) to a tree with a rap anchor.
+P1: Make a tough bouldery move over the bulge into the corner (v1).
+Continue up the corner (v2), go right under a roof , and climb a steep wall capped by a small roof (pin) to bolted anchors.
 Good climbing all the way up.
 5.6, 80'.

-There is a second pitch but I've never done it or seen anyone on it.
+There is a second pitch but most find it "a safari".